Natasha Rosling, Alexander Stevenson, Alistair Grant, Simon Lee Dicker.

 How is technology changing our relationship to landscape?
 Four artists reconsider the physical world through sound, sculpture, food, film and digital animation.

-Odyssean: Topographies draws together common themes in their practices, including the mapping of invisible or imagined spaces, and the experience of physical and emotional remoteness.
-Sited in the galleries and gardens of Hestercombe House, the exhibition responds to its surroundings: a landscape at once historic and contemporary, highly managed and equally wild.
+The Exhibition Odyssean: Topographies (18.11.17 – 25.02.18) drew together common themes in their practices, including the mapping of invisible or imagined spaces, and the experience of physical and emotional remoteness.
+Sited in the galleries and gardens of Hestercombe House, the exhibition responded to its surroundings: a landscape at once historic and contemporary, highly managed and equally wild.